JessyDL/paradigm/examples/readme.md

 In this example, we render a single triangle to the screen.
 We handwave the library's initialization and focus entirely on the triangle being rendered.
 If you skip the [HelloScreen](#HelloScreen) example, you might be missing some context on how the library is initialized.

 The end result of running this example should be a single triangle, where each point is a different color (red, green, and blue).

+## SimpleTextured

+Showcases how to load the most minimal set of resources you need to render a textured triangle.
+It loads a material file, and a geometry file, which references shaders, textures, and a sampler.